-Google Docs has made our lives a whole lot easier by allowing us to work with our colleagues on a single document at the same time.
+See Who Viewed Your Google Doc: Google Docs has made our lives a whole lot easier by allowing us to work with our colleagues on a single document at the same time.
 It also gives us a chance to see who’s making what edits to the file.
-Of course, the main reason why Google Docs is used extensively at offices is because of the level of flexibility and convenience the tool offers.
+Of course, the main reason why Google Docs is used extensively in offices is because of the level of flexibility and convenience the tool offers.

 Everyone who is given access to the particular docs file can open it any time and see the version history to know who commented on the file and made changes.
 The changes are also highlighted for your convenience.